-The Company continues to be engaged in the activities pertaining to manufacturing, selling, processing, exporting, importing and dealing in irrigation pipes, irrigation systems, irrigation projects and providing agricultural services.
+The Company continues to be engaged in the activities pertaining to manufacturing, selling, processing, exporting, importing and dealing in irrigation pipes, and irrigation systems and providing agricultural services.

 There has been no change in the nature of business of the Company during the period under review.